sortarad/gamegear/content/collections/pages/about.md

     content:
       -
         type: text
         text: 'Fast forward about 8 years and I was in my local game shop and they had a sign up that they were no longer going to be accepting trade ins for Game Gears.
-There they had a Blue Game Gear which I had never seen before.
+They had their remaining inventory out for sale and I spied a Blue Game Gear which I had never seen before.
 My brother bought it for me and it rekindled my love for the Game Gear.
 Over the next couple years I slowly started my collection up again.
 However, right before I left for college I had the bright idea to sell all my video games (including my Game Gear collection).'
   -
     type: paragraph
     content: